Related Materials: COVID-19 Testing – What You Need to Know (PDF) | More Healthcare & Testing Guidance | All Guidance | More Languages

-Diagnostic testing for COVID-19 is used to diagnose people with SARS-CoV-2 infection.
+Diagnostic testing for COVID-19 is used to diagnose people with a current SARS-CoV-2 infection.
 SARS-CoV-2 is the virus that causes COVID-19.

 Diagnostic testing should be considered for all people with symptoms of or exposure to COVID-19.

-Diagnostic testing may be performed using either antigen testing or molecular testing (see details on antigen and molecular testing below in the Tests section).
+Diagnostic testing may be performed using either antigen or molecular tests (see details below in the Test Types section).

 Diagnostic screening testing is testing of asymptomatic people without known exposure to detect COVID-19 early, stop transmission, and prevent outbreaks.

-Antigen or molecular tests can be used and must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be a test operating under the Laboratory Developed Test requirements of the U.S. Centers for Medicare and Medicaid Services.
+Antigen or molecular tests can be used and must either: 1) have Emergency Use Authorization by the U.S. Food and Drug Administration; OR 2) be a test operating under the Laboratory Developed Test requirements of the U.S. Centers for Medicare and Medicaid Services.

-These tests may be used at different minimum frequencies, please see below for details.
-More details on effective testing may be found in CDPH Guidance on the Use of Antigen Tests for Diagnosis of Acute COVID-19 and the CDC's COVID-19 Testing: What You Need to Know.
+These tests may be used at different minimum frequencies.
+See below for details.
+Additional details on effective testing may be found in CDPH Guidance on the Use of Antigen Tests for Diagnosis of Acute COVID-19 and the CDC's COVID-19 Testing: What You Need to Know.

-Molecular testing (PDF) is most effective when turnaround times are short (<2 days).
-If the turnaround time is longer than 1 day, diagnostic screening testing with PCR or NAAT is a less effective screening method.
-Please refer to the CDC's COVID-19 Testing: What You Need to Know.
+Molecular testing (PDF) is most effective when turnaround times are short (less than 1 day).
+If the turnaround time is longer than one day, diagnostic screening testing with PCR or NAAT is a less effective screening method.
+Refer to the CDC's COVID-19 Testing: What You Need to Know for more information.